James-Dyer/cse108-final/outline.md

 **Step plan**
 Input: The instructions combined with the extracted learning objectives
-Output: An ordered list of steps.
-Needs a deterministic "Title:" and a generated short label for the step: (e.x.
-“Design the data structures”)
+Output: An ordered list of steps in JSON format.
+Each step needs a Title and Description.
-Triggered: After learning objective extraction
+(e.x.
+Title: "Read User Input”, Description: "Obtain a single line of input containing space-separated numbers from the user.")
+Like the learning objectives, this should be generated in a determinstic json format, with multiple steps, aim for three, max 5, min 2, depending on complexity of assignment.

 **Hint generation**
 Input: The current step, the learner’s current code, and their history